ITC WILL CONDUCT FULL "SUNSET" REVIEW CONCERNING

-Chairman Stephen Koplan and Commissioners Jennifer A. Hillman, Charlotte R. Lane, Daniel R. Pearson, and Shara L. Aranoff concluded that the domestic group response was adequate and the respondent group response was inadequate, but that circumstances warranted a full review.
-Vice Chairman Deanna Tanner Okun did not participate in this review.
+Chairman Stephen Koplan, Vice Chairman Deanna Tanner Okun, and Commissioners Jennifer A. Hillman, Charlotte R. Lane, and Daniel R. Pearson concluded that both the domestic group response and the respondent group responses were adequate and voted for a full review.
+Commissioner Marcia E. Miller did not participate in this review.

 A record of the Commission's vote on this matter is available from the Office of the Secretary, U.S. International Trade Commission, 500 E Street SW, Washington, DC 20436.
 Requests may be made by telephone by calling 202-205-1802.

-The record of the Commission's vote is also posted on the ITC's Internet server at http://info.usitc.gov/oinv/sunset.NSF (under "Uranium - Russia (2nd Review)").
+The record of the Commission's vote is also posted on the ITC's Internet server at http://info.usitc.gov/oinv/sunset.NSF (under Synthetic Indigo - China").